-Canada union says no deal yet with Fiat Chrysler, ready to strike
+Canada union says no agreement yet with Fiat Chrysler

-TORONTO Fiat Chrysler Automobiles (FCAU.N) has yet to reach a deal with unionized workers in Canada ahead of a midnight strike deadline, the union said in a briefing on Monday, adding that workers were prepared to walk off the job.
+TORONTO (Reuters) - Fiat Chrysler Automobiles (FCAU.N) has yet to reach a deal with unionized workers in Canada, four hours ahead of a midnight strike deadline, the union said on Monday, adding that workers were prepared to walk off the job.

 Any strike by more than 9,000 of the company's Canadian workers would disrupt production of minivans built in Windsor, Ontario, including the new Chrysler Pacifica, as well as sedans assembled in Brampton, Ontario.

+"No agreement has been reached," Denise Hammond, director of communications for the Unifor union, told reporters.

+While Fiat Chrysler has enough inventory to weather a brief strike without it hitting sales, an extended walkout would be problematic.
+The company has about a 70 days supply of Pacifica minivans on hand, according to Automotive News.

-The union, Unifor, represents Canadian manufacturing workers at Fiat Chrysler, Ford Motor Co (F.N) and General Motors Co (GM.N).
+Unifor represents Canadian manufacturing workers at Fiat Chrysler, Ford Motor Co (F.N) and General Motors Co (GM.N).
 It uses a pattern bargaining strategy to negotiate with the three automakers, selecting one company to hold talks with and then holding the other two to the broad terms of that deal.

 It reached a pattern deal with GM last month, including new investment that is expected to save thousands of jobs at the company's Oshawa, Ontario plant.